mabhinavbunny/dating/readme.txt

-Developed pharmacy management system to manage inventry and manage sales of the store.
-A store can have multiple branchs and each sotre has stock independent to the store.
-Store admin can manage the stock and users.
-Store management and stock management is role based.
-Admin also can view the sales in graph.

-Microservice architechture is used to design back end.
-Spring security is used to manage security.
-Microservices are developed using
-Spring boot.
-Mysql database is used as a database.
-FrontEnd is developed using react.
+Developed Datting app which mactches users with other users using the app with respect to their sexual prefernces and distances.
+The app displaies the users with respect to distance between them.

+PHP is used to develop backend.
+MYSQL is used as backend for front end  Javascript and Jquery is used .

 Process to setup the project:
 *, Clone the git project.
-*, Use Spring Tool Sute to manage microservices.
+*, Use Visual studio or any other editor to view the PHP code.
 *, Configure database in applications.properties.
-*, Use visual studio or any other editor to view the react code (Front end).
+*, Use visual studio or any other editor to view the Javascript and HTML code (Front end).
-*, Run both react and all micro services.
+*, Run both front end and backend services.

-Technologies used : Springboot,Java,Javascipt,React and Mysql.
+Technologies used :PHP,Javascript,Jquery and Mysql.